misiektoja/instagram_monitor/README.md

 <a id="monitoring-mode"></a>
 ### Monitoring Mode

-To monitor specific user activity in [mode 1](#mode-1-without-logged-in-instagram-account-no-session-login) (no session login), just type Instagram username as a command-line argument (`target_insta_user` in the example below):
+To monitor specific user activity in [mode 1](#mode-1-without-logged-in-instagram-account-no-session-login) (no session login - anonymous), just type Instagram username as a command-line argument (`target_insta_user` in the example below):

 ```sh
 instagram_monitor <target_insta_user>